LisJes/microcourses/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a learning project for a Ruby on Rails beginner to cover CRUD for events or "courses", adding users and associating them with the respective courses.

-Things you may want to cover:
+Things to be covered:

 * Ruby version